15 Things to Know Before Visiting Turks and Caicos

-Grace Bay Beach and the island of Providenciales welcomes by far the greatest number of guests and has the best global recognition, yet our less-populated islands hide some incredible beaches and also have a lot to offer.
+Grace Bay Beach and the island of Providenciales welcomes by far the majority of guests visiting our islands and has the greatest global recognition, yet our less-populated islands also hide some incredible beaches and attractions.

 Resort concierges and taxi drivers often get commissions on the business they refer to water sports operators and restaurants, which can be significant.
 In most cases the recommended business is excellent and a great choice, but it’s best to be aware of the situation.

-A fast track service is now available through the VIP Flyers Club at the Providenciales Airport, which by passes the lines and expedites flight check-in and arrival processing through immigration and customs.
+fast track service is now available at the Providenciales Airport, which bypasses the lines and expedites flight check-in and arrival processing through immigration and customs.

 With the exception of at the Providenciales Airport, parking is free and generally available throughout the Turks and Caicos.

-The conch season is open from mid-October to mid-July, the lobster season is open from mid-August to April, and the Nassau grouper season is typically open from March to November.
+The conch season (for export) is open from mid-October to mid-July, the lobster season is open from mid-August to April, and the Nassau grouper season is typically open from March to November.

 There’s no way around it.
 The Turks and Caicos is an expensive destination.
 We don’t produce much food here, we don’t have any significant fresh water sources so our water is created by reverse osmosis, most of our electricity is produced by diesel generators, and there’s no deep water port for efficient cargo importation, all of which results in high prices.